 Skip to content Skip to footer navigation

-Kmart vs Philips air fryers: How do they compare?
+Kmart vs Philips air fryers: How do they compare and which should you buy?

-We put these two brands – one budget, one established – head-to-head to help you decide what's right for you.
+Budget buy or established brand?
+We put these two popular players head-to-head to help you choose what's right for you.

 Need to know

-• Kmart and Philips are popular air fryer brands, with models at a range of sizes, styles and prices
+• Kmart Anko and Philips are popular air fryer brands with models at a range of sizes, styles and prices

-• Before you decide on a brand, figure out what kind of air fryer – and what kind of features – will work best for you
+• Before choosing a brand, consider what kind of air fryer and features will work best for you

 • Our experts test hundreds of kitchen appliances each year.
-Our detailed reviews can help you find the right air fryer for your home
+Our latest detailed air fryer review includes 46 models and can help you find the model that best suits you.

-The air fryer market continues to grow at a dizzying pace, and people's love for the appliance of the moment shows no sign of waning.
+The air fryer market continues to grow at a dizzying pace, and people's love for the appliance shows no sign of waning.

-Whether you're new to this air frying caper or looking to upgrade your current air fryer to something bigger or better, a few brand names probably keep cropping up in your search for the perfect machine.
+Whether you're new to this air frying caper or looking to upgrade your current model to something bigger or better, a few brand names probably keep cropping up in your search for the perfect machine.

-Two of them are likely to be Philips and Kmart: they're among the most searched-for air fryer brands on the internet.
+Two of them are likely to be Philips and Kmart Anko: they're among the most searched-for air fryer brands on the internet.

-Philips and Kmart are among the most searched-for air fryer brands on the internet
+Philips and Kmart Anko are among the most searched-for air fryer brands on the internet

-We test tens of air fryers each year, and these two brands are often among the models that our kitchen expert Fiona Mair puts through their paces in our dedicated kitchen lab.
+We test tens of air fryers each year, and these two brands are often among the models that our kitchen expert and home economist Fiona Mair puts through their paces in our dedicated kitchen lab.

 fiona mair air fryer test

-After 27 years in the CHOICE test kitchen, Fiona really knows her way around kitchen appliances.
+After 28 years in the CHOICE test kitchen, Fiona really knows her way around appliances.

-Kmart vs Philips: Which air fryer brand is best?
+Kmart Anko vs Philips: Which air fryer brand is best?

 What's right for one home cook could be wildly insufficient for another, so there's no 'best' air fryer as such – it all depends on your particular needs.